nithish2321/ExploreEase/README.md

       In that they can proceed with the payment

+This project helped me to learn the key concepts of CRUD operations to build an en·ter·prise applications in MongoDB.

+Learnt the concepts of api creation using the express to deal with the MongoDB data, automate the mail services, OTP creation and verification.

+For authentication we also used JWT(Json Web Tokens).

+We used react to make our frontend more Responsible.

+All together I have done the MERN Stack project.

-The source code of this project is uploaded in this google drive.
+The source code of this project is uploaded in this google drive link.

 **drive link**:https://drive.google.com/drive/folders/1_FBEC0hxPDHjaMGisa8uZxvoRt7SyPPP?usp=sharing